Political positions of Newt Gingrich: Energy policy

 On energy policy, Gingrich is most closely associated with proposals that would increase domestic energy production, and with opposition to policies that would increase energy costs through regulation, taxation or international treaties that would limit energy production.
 He has described his approach to finding new domestic energy sources as an all of the above' energy strategy".
 As Speaker of the House in 1998, Gingrich spoke out against a proposed federal gas tax.
 He has repeatedly stated that creating new energy regulations and taxes during an economic downturn would be a "recipe for disaster".
 Conversely, he has argued that lowering energy prices would create jobs and save Americans money.

 In 2009, Gingrich's organization American Solutions for Winning the Future launched a "Stop the Energy Tax" petition campaign which As of January 2011 has collected over 230,000 signatures opposing the regulation of carbon by the Environmental Protection Agency and the enactment of any laws imposing "new energy taxes and/or establishing a national cap and trade system for carbon dioxide".
 Gingrich has opposed Barack Obama's proposed Cap-and-Trade legislation.
 In April 2009 he gave testimony before the House Energy and Commerce Committee, saying it would have no impact on global temperatures while simultaneously hurting the American economy.

 Also in 2008, American Solutions launched a widely noted campaign, "Drill Here.
 Drill Now.
 Pay Less."
 The group began circulating an online petition calling for the government to authorize new drilling onshore and offshore in an effort to lower gas and diesel prices.
-The petition drew over 1,450,000 signatures.
-In September 2008, the group took credit for helping to influence Congress' decision to lift its 25-year ban on offshore drilling.
+The petition drew over one million signatures.
+The group was one of several advocacy groups and politicians that called for more drilling, and in September 2008, Congress allowed a 25-year ban on offshore drilling to expire.